Karl is a longtime freelancer who's passionate about music, art, and writing.

 The throb of an ancient frame drum opens “doria” along with a delicate electric guitar, playing an intricate melody.
 This is a gentle and drifting track as the wandering and spacious guitar weaves through the music.
 I enjoyed the mandolin playing on this track and the guitar solo had a Latin flavour to it that I also enjoyed.
 For me, though, it was the lyrics to this song that really stood out.

-There is a powerful sense of the tragic about the words to “doria.”
+There is a powerful sense of the tragedy about the words in “doria.”
 From the very start, I was hit by the line, “When I get the strength to look up, it’s only blackness of the sky/And it’s raining through my skin, taking me back to all I’ve seen.”

 The pain of the words comes through strongly in the line, “Falling in you, I’m screaming for the lost memories, still falling on my knees, for someone to see me.”
 This is a song that really hit me in the gut.

 In “saver” there’s the soft flow of electronic sounds that move underneath strong flamenco style vocals that express fierce power.
 As the steady throb of percussion pulses in the background, it’s joined by guitar and the ancient sound of the oud, a fretless Middle Eastern lute, cries out behind the words.
 As flamenco may have North African roots, this sound combination works well.
 I also liked how clean the guitar solo in the track sounds, but it is that ancient oud that most drew me in.

 “sesenio” opens with the incredible voice of the singer cuts into the track.
 Her voice raises the hair on the back of my neck with the power and depth expressed in it.
 We get a thunder of percussion and an energetic flicker of electronic sound but this track was all about the singer’s unique and strong voice for me.